Nitr0-G/DriverLoader/README.md

 # DriverLoader
-Is it a driver injector or driver loader
+Is it a driver injector or driver loader(Windows)

 # How to compile
 cmake ..